Yandy Díaz Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Red Sox pitching staff ranks 12th in the league.
+- The Red Sox pitching staff is eighth in the league with a collective 9.3 strikeouts per nine innings.

-- The Red Sox's 4.73 team ERA ranks 17th among all MLB pitching staffs.
+- The Red Sox have a 5.06 team ERA that ranks 23rd across all league pitching staffs.

-- Sale (1-0) takes the mound for the Red Sox to make his third start this season.
+- The Red Sox will send Kluber (0-2) out to make his third start of the season.

-- The left-hander last pitched on Thursday against the Detroit Tigers, when he threw five innings, allowing three earned runs while giving up four hits.
+- In his most recent time out -- in relief on Tuesday -- the right-hander tossed 2/3 innings against the Tampa Bay Rays while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.